 - Use Sports to mobilize children and young people channel their energy towards productive initiatives.

-Secondly, the economic crises and structural adjustment programs that hit Cameroon in the late 1980s and early 1990s affected the livelihoods of a large number of individuals.
-Many families found themselves in difficult circumstances and, as Mr. Orock argues, “When families are in problems, the first casualties/victims are the children.”
+Secondly, the ongoing armed conflict in the English speaking regions of Cameroon and COVID-19 are seriously affecting the livelihoods of a large number of individuals who are already under resourced.
+Many families find themselves in extreme difficult circumstances and, as Mr. Orock puts it, “When families are in problems, the first casualties/victims are usually the children.”

-Thirdly, Mr. Orock felt that nursery education in Cameroon was elitist because it was only available to those who could afford it- the rich, a situation he considered fundamentally unfair.
+Thirdly, Mr. Orock felt that kindergarten education in Cameroon is more elitist because its only available to those who could afford it- the rich, a situation he considers fundamentally unfair.

-Mr. Orock and the other founding members of UAC have a profound interest in protecting the rights of children because they are the most unrepresented and vulnerable members of society.
+Mr. Orock and the other founding members of UAC have a profound interest in protecting the rights of children especially the vulnerable in Cameroon.

 In an effort to address the aforementioned problems, UAC’s first project was the founding of Jamadianle nursery/primary school.
 When it first opened in May 2002 with the help of international volunteers Diane van Nistelrooy and Leslie Fox, Jamadianle was a one-room schoolhouse with 11 students.
 Since its establishment, the school has grown considerably.
 In the school year 2014-2015, an impressive total of 687 students was registered.